WCSim/WCSim/README.md

 ## Current notes and how to build

 You should have a recent and working version of ROOT and GEANT4.
-(Known to work with GEANT 4.10.1p03 and ROOT v5.28.00)  You also need all of the G4 data files including hadron xsecs etc.  Those are the only requirements.
-The code should work with gcc 4.4.7.
-For v1.6.0 and earlier, use GEANT 4.9.4.p01.
+You also need all of the G4 data files including hadron xsecs etc.
+Those are the only requirements.
+* Known to work with GEANT 4.10.3p03 and ROOT v6.20.04, gcc 4.8.5
+* For v1.10.0 and earlier, use GEANT 4.10.1p03 and ROOT v5.28.00
+* For v1.6.0 and earlier, use GEANT 4.9.4.p01.

 ### Build Instructions using make: